ying14/ytnotes/manuscript/man.md

 ![stamp AA again](stamp1a.jpg){#fig-stamp3-again}
 :::

 A cup of sugar makes sweet fudge.
 Place a rosebush near the porch steps.
 Both lost their lives in the raging storm.
 We talked of the slide show in the circus.
 Use a pencil to write the first draft.
 He ran half way to the hardware store.
 The clock struck to mark the third period.
 A small creek cut across the field.
 Cars and busses stalled in snow drifts.
 The set of china hit, the floor with a crash.
 This is a grand season for hikes on the road.
 The dune rose from the edge of the water.
 Those words were the cue for the actor to leave.
 A yacht slid around the point into the bay.
 The two met while playing on the sand.
 The ink stain dried on the finished page.
 The walled town was seized without a fight.
 The lease ran out in sixteen weeks.
 A tame squirrel makes a nice pet.
 The horn of the car woke the sleeping cop.
 The heart beat strongly and with firm strokes.
 The pearl was worn in a thin silver ring.
 The fruit peel was cut in thick slices.
 The Navy attacked the big task force.
 See the cat glaring at the scared mouse.
 There are more than two factors here.
 The hat brim was wide and too droopy.
 The lawyer tried to lose his case.
 The grass curled around the fence post.
 A cup of sugar makes sweet fudge.
 Place a rosebush near the porch steps.
 Both lost their lives in the raging storm.
 We talked of the slide show in the circus.
 Use a pencil to write the first draft.
 He ran half way to the hardware store.
 The clock struck to mark the third period.
 A small creek cut across the field.
 Cars and busses stalled in snow drifts.
 The set of china hit, the floor with a crash.
 This is a grand season for hikes on the road.
 The dune rose from the edge of the water.
 Those words were the cue for the actor to leave.
 A yacht slid around the point into the bay.
 The two met while playing on the sand.
 The ink stain dried on the finished page.
 The walled town was seized without a fight.
 The lease ran out in sixteen weeks.
 A tame squirrel makes a nice pet.
 The horn of the car woke the sleeping cop.
 The heart beat strongly and with firm strokes.
 The pearl was worn in a thin silver ring.
 The fruit peel was cut in thick slices.
 The Navy attacked the big task force.
 See the cat glaring at the scared mouse.
 There are more than two factors here.
 The hat brim was wide and too droopy.
 The lawyer tried to lose his case.
 The grass curled around the fence post.
-You can see a wrapped text thing at @fig-wrap.
+You can see a wrapped text thing at Figure \ref{fig-wrap}.